 It is literally built around the player, and no matter which style you are going to play, it will follow you, and it will make it effortless.
-Compared to the classic headless guitars of the old era (Steinberger guitars overall) what I personally feel different is the entire use of woods for body and neck.
-When I was playing a headless guitar, in fact, I found the neck very easy to play, but I missed the "life" and the breath of real wood, as it was made of carbonite.
+Compared to the classic headless guitars of the old era (Steinberger guitars overall) what I personally feel is different is the entire use of wood for the body and neck.
+When I was playing a headless guitar, in fact, I found the neck very easy to play, but I missed the “life” and the breath of real wood, as it was made of carbonite.

 Even if maybe cutting threes can’t be considered entirely ethical, I must admit that the wood changes the game a lot, and I perceive it as a “real” guitar.